Heinrich Hoffmann (photographer)

-Heinrich Hoffmann (12 September 1885 – 16 December 1957) was a Nazi politician and publisher who was Adolf Hitler's official photographer and a member of his inner circle.
+Heinrich Hoffmann (12 September 1885 – 16 December 1957) was a German Nazi politician and publisher who was Adolf Hitler's official photographer and a member of his inner circle.
 Hoffmann's photographs were a significant part of Hitler's propaganda campaign to present himself and the Nazi Party as a significant mass phenomenon.
 He received royalties from all uses of Hitler's image, which made him a millionaire over the course of Hitler's rule.
 After the Second World War he was tried and sentenced to 10 years in prison for war profiteering.
 He was classified by the Allies' Art Looting Investigators to be a "major offender" in Nazi art plundering of Jews, as both art dealer and collector.
 His art collection, which contained many artworks looted from Jews, was subsequently confiscated by the Allies.

 Hoffmann's sentence was reduced to four years on appeal, and he was released from prison in 1950.
 In 1956, the Bavarian State ordered all art under its control and formerly possessed by Hoffmann to be returned to him.